-About 2,200 security personnel guarded the route of the march, which ran 3km from the historic Place de la Republique to Place de la Nation in the east of Paris, France's interior minister said, with snipers stationed on rooftops.
+Around 2,200 security personnel will guard the route of the march, which will run three kilometres from the historic Place de la Republique to Place de la Nation in the east of the capital, the interior minister said, with snipers stationed on rooftops.

 Cherif told a French media outlet over the phone that he had been sent to carry out the attack by al-Qaeda’s Yemeni branch, which has previously launched several attempts to attack western targets.

-A senior member of al-Qaeda in the Arabian Peninsula (AQAP) claimed Wednesday's attack, saying it was an operation to avenge the honour of Prophet Muhammad.
+A senior member of Al-Qaeda in the Arabian Peninsula (AQAP) claimed Wednesday’s attack, saying it was an operation to avenge the honour of the prophet.

-Security officials have not confirmed the claim but at least one of the Kouachi brothers was known to have been trained by AQAP in Yemen.
+Security officials have not confirmed the claim but at least one of the Kouachi brothers was known to have been trained by the group in Yemen.

-European ministers, as well as Eric Holder, the US attorney general, met in Paris to discuss security threats ahead of the march.
+As demonstrators readied to march, European ministers, as well as US Attorney General Eric Holder, met in Paris to discuss security threats.

 Sunday’s rally “must show the power, the dignity of the French people who will be shouting out of love of freedom and tolerance”, Prime Minister Manuel Valls said on Saturday.